nramenta/bento/README.md

 }
 ```

 PHP 5.3 or newer is required.
-PHP 5.4 or newer is most definitely recommended.
+PHP 5.4 or newer is strongly recommended.

 ### Apache